cansunurdemirkiran/YoloV3-ObjectDetection/README.md

 Real-time object detection project using **OpenCV** and **YOLOv3**.

 # Introduction
 Real-time object detection and classification using OpencV library and YOLOv3 pre-trained weights.
 It detects 90 different objects and gives the output in *Turkish*.
-It prints the object names and predicted confidence values for each object using your cameragit .
+It prints the object names and predicted confidence values for each object using your camera.

 # Installation
 - **Check Python Version**